Hamilton Institute at Wheeler

 The Hamilton Institute was founded to widen the reach of The Hamilton School’s impact across the broader Rhode Island and New England communities.
 The Hamilton Institute has a three-fold mission:

 - To serve children with undiagnosed learning differences by offering free reading screenings.
 Specially trained faculty conduct an hour-long screening.
+Data and observations from the screening will be compiled in a written report.
 Results are reviewed with the family.
 This report can then be shared with the child’s school in an effort to better reach the learner.
 Contact us at HamiltonInstitute@wheelerschool.org for details.
 Signups for the free service can be made here.
-See box below for information on screenings during this time.
+See the box below for information on screenings during this time.

 - To further educate families and classroom teachers about dyslexia and other language-based learning differences.
 Professional development is offered to both educators and parents of children who struggle to read and write.
-The focus of the annual conference is on the Orton-Gillingham Approach, a structured, explicit, and direct way to teach reading, writing, and spelling.
-Additional topics include multi-sensory instruction across content areas.
+The focus of annual events like the Learning Differences Seminar Series and our annual winter conference varies but always centers around how to best teach and support students who learn differently.
+Additionally, training in Orton-Gillingham, a structured, explicit, and multisensory approach to teaching reading, writing, and spelling, as well as other professional development opportunities, are offered each year.

 Read Profiles of Hamilton School Alumni